Hyatt Credit Card $15K First Year Sweet Spot

 Overall I think hotel credit cards are incredibly underrated since they can be worth holding onto just for the perks they offer, if nothing else.
 There aren’t that many hotel credit cards that are actually worth spending money on, though the World of Hyatt Credit Card is an exception.

-In addition to the welcome bonus and ongoing perks offered by the card, it can also be worth spending money on the card, both to earn a free night certificate, and to spend your way toward Globalist status.
+In addition to the welcome bonus and ongoing perks offered by the card, it can also be worth spending money on the card, both to earn a free night award, and to spend your way toward Globalist status.

 If you have the World of Hyatt Credit Card, how much spending do you typically put on the card annually?